Solar panel quotes: 7 questions to ask before installing solar

 Check if the installer offers ongoing maintenance and support services for the system after installation to handle potential issues, repairs, or hardware replacements.

-This is crucial because, whilst a solar panel system is meant to be low-maintenance, sometimes things can still go wrong.
+This is crucial because, while a solar panel system is meant to be low-maintenance, sometimes things can still go wrong.
 A reliable aftercare service can fix any issues before they escalate into more significant, costly problems, and keep your system running efficiently.

 It also provides peace of mind knowing that you have expert support available, helping to extend the life of your investment and maximise its return.